Dionne quintuplets: Dafoe Nursery

 When visits first started, the visitors watched the quintuplets through a window in the hospital.
 The hospital quickly realized that this was not good for the quintuplets as they were excited when visitors came and became irritated when they left.
 Telling visitors not to make loud noises was not enough to prevent them from doing so.
 They were displayed four times a day.
 The observatory opened on Canada Day in 1936.
 Thousands of tourists came to see the sisters and hundreds of cars flooded in.
-The visitors were told to stay silent and not speak to the girls, continue moving to avoid blockages, if the weather was bad the girls would not be shown, and no photographs were allowed to be taken.
+The visitors were told to stay silent and not speak to the girls, continue moving to avoid blockages, if the weather was bad the girls would not be shown, and no photographs were allowed.
 The girls knew they were watched as they could hear screams and laughter.
 The one-way screens did not fully block out the visitors, acting more as frosted glass.

 Approximately 3,000 people per day visited the observation gallery that surrounded the outdoor playground to view the Dionne sisters.
 Ample parking was provided and almost 3,000,000 people walked through the gallery between 1936 and 1943.
-Oliva Dionne ran a souvenir shop and a woollen store opposite the nursery and the area acquired the name "Quintland".
+Oliva Dionne ran a souvenir shop and a woollen store opposite the nursery, and the area acquired the name "Quintland".
 The souvenirs, picturing the five sisters, included autographs and framed photographs, spoons, cups, plates, plaques, candy bars, books, postcards, and dolls.
 Available to the public for free in bins were stones from the area that claimed to have the magical power of fertility – the bins would need to be refilled almost every day.

-Plus, women without children touched Oliva Dionne as they believed that he could increase their chances of fertility.
+Women without children would touch Elzire Dionne, believing that she could increase their chances of fertility.
 Midwives Madame LeGros and Madame Lebel worked at five different souvenir shops at different times.
 The quintuplets brought in more than $50 million in total tourist revenue to Ontario.
 Quintland became Ontario's biggest tourist attraction of the era, surpassing the Canadian side of Niagara Falls.
 It was only rivalled by Radio City Music Hall, Mount Vernon, and Gettysburg in the United States.
 Hollywood stars who came to Callander to visit the Quints included Clark Gable, James Stewart, Bette Davis, James Cagney, and Mae West.
 Amelia Earhart also visited Callander just six weeks before her ill-fated flight in 1937.
 Only five people could be in a room with the quintuplets at one time.
 These individuals were sprayed with disinfectant.

 The sisters, their likenesses and images, along with Dr. Dafoe, were used to publicize commercial products including Karo corn syrup, Quaker Oats, Lysol, Palmolive soap, Colgate, Aluminum Goods Manufacturing Co., Beehive Corn Syrup, Canada Starch Company, Carnation Milk, Colgate-Palmolive-Peet Co., Corn Products Refining and Crown Brand Corn Syrup, and Baby Ruth.
-They promoted the sales of condensed milk, toothpaste, disinfectant, candy bars and many other products.
+They promoted the sales of condensed milk, toothpaste, disinfectant, candy bars, and many other products.